OfficeDev/office-js-docs-pr/docs/outlook/extension-module-outlook-add-ins.md

 To create and run module extension add-ins, you must:

-- Develop the add-in using an XML manifest.
+- Develop the add-in using an add-in only manifest.
 The [Unified manifest for Microsoft 365](../develop/json-manifest-overview.md) doesn't support module extensions.
 - Run the add-in in Outlook 2016 or later on Windows.

 ## Open a module extension